 Every year, as we enter this holiday week in November, Americans are inundated with messages of good cheer and reminders to focus on family and fun.
 But most Americans don’t realize that this is also a crucial time of remembrance for all people living in America — a time to recall the Native nations and their families who, for thousands of years, have called this continent their homelands.

 The fall is a particularly distressing time of year for Native peoples in America.
-It encompasses not only Columbus Day (which frames Columbus as a hero who “discovered” America when in reality he committed horrible atrocities against Indigenous peoples who were already here), but also Halloween (rampant with offensive appropriative “Indian” costumes), and Thanksgiving (a devastating reminder to Native peoples of colonization’s impact — genocide, theft of their lands, and near cultural erasure).
+It encompasses not only Columbus Day (which frames Columbus as a hero who “discovered” America when in reality he committed horrible atrocities against Indigenous peoples who were already here), but also Halloween (when kids wear offensive, appropriative “Indian” costumes), and Thanksgiving (a devastating reminder to Native peoples of colonization’s impact — genocide, theft of their lands and near cultural erasure).

 This is why activists have worked hard to rewrite this season in the national consciousness as a time of commemoration rather than one of a celebratory patriotism.
 Some gains have been made.
 In 2014 Seattle City Council unanimously voted to rename Columbus Day to Indigenous Peoples’ Day, a day to honor Native peoples.
 But we have much more work to do.
 And as parents, one of the most important things we can do with our kids is read books that center, authentically and with dignity, the stories of the Native nations.